MAST30034-Applied-Data-Science/generic-real-estate-consulting-project-group-21/README.md

 `scripts/repo-linter.py`

 This checks the jupyter notebooks too.

 This is run as a Github Action and the output can be checked on Github by clicking the tick/cross left of the commit hash.

+Note, due to the presence of URLs we decided to relax the 79 character line length requirement (with `--ignore=E501`)

 ## Overview